What’s your worth? How to set rates as an independent pro

 When shopping, our mindset immediately - in nanoseconds - equates the cost of something with its value to us.

-Price is as much PSYCHOLOGY as actual market unit economics.
+Price is as much PSYCHOLOGY as actual numbers.

 Let’s bring it into fitness/ wellness: